Emie18/SalesTraction/README.md

 POST /students/create => create a new students up account GET /students/all => get all students
-GET /students/offer?id=0,state="" => get all register offer from the give, student #TODO
+GET /students/get?id=0 => get the student with the given id, return an error if the account is not a student GET /students/offer?id=0,state="" => get all register offer from the give, student #TODO

 GET /offer/all?name="",sector="",region="",taux="",mode="" => get all offer with a filter #TODO